jakeheis/Ice/README.md

 # Ice

-The package manager Swift deserves.
-100% compatible with Swift Package Manager
+❄️ A developer friendly package manager for Swift; 100% compatible with Swift Package Manager

 ### Motivation